 The Achilles tendon is the largest tendon in the body, and used every day for simple activities of daily life.
 In fact, due to the frequent demands on our Achilles tendons, on average our Achilles tendons function with 20% damage at all times and are constantly going through the tissue repair process.

 If you have a strained Achilles tendon, it is very important to make sure it heals properly to decrease the chance of re-injuring the tendon.
-Re-injury of a strained or stressed tendon occurs more easily than the initial injury and there is usually more inflammation around a re-injured tendon than there was during the first injury.
-An Achilles strain left untreated can easily become a chronic problem that disrupts your ease of walking and participation in activities that you enjoy, something we often take for granted.
+Re-injury of a strained or stressed tendon occurs more easily than the initial injury.
+There is usually more inflammation around a re-injured tendon than there was during the first injury.
+Any tendon strain left untreated can easily become a chronic problem that disrupts your ease of walking and doing any simple activity that you enjoy, something we often take for granted.

-A strain that goes left untreated can cause more pain in the tendon and may be a sign of chronic tendonitis (also spelled tendinitis).
-Achilles chronic tendonitis is a degenerative condition in the tendon fibres that attach the calf muscles, called the gastrocnemius and soleus muscles, to the calcaneus (heel bone) at the back of the subtalar joint (also known as the talocalcaneal joint) in the ankle.
-Sufferers generally complain of a severe, burning pain in the area, which gradually worsens and is exacerbated by stress on the joint.
+Achilles chronic tendonitis is a degenerative condition in the tendon fibres that attach the calf muscles (gastrocnemius and soleus muscles), to the heel bone (calcaneus) at the back of the subtalar joint (also known as the talocalcaneal joint) in the ankle.
+Sufferers generally complain of a severe, burning pain in the area, which gradually worsens and is worsen by stress on the joint.